sooryu22/documentcloud-avg-page-count-addon/README.md

 ### config.yaml

-This is a YAML file which defines the data the `avg-page-count` Add-On expects to receive.
+This is a YAML file which defines the data the `page-stats` Add-On expects to receive.
 DocumentCloud will use it to show a corresponding form with the proper fields.
 It uses the [JSON Schema](https://json-schema.org/) format, but allows you to use YAML for convenience.